-Bundt cakes, once the punch line in a joke – remember ‘My Big Fat Greek Wedding’ – are back in fashion.
-I never stopped making these powerhouse cakes – range from rich fruit filled pounds to a sinful brownie nut cake.
+Bundt cakes, once the punch line in a joke – remember ‘My Big Fat Greek Wedding’ – are now back in fashion.
+I never stopped making these powerhouse cakes – ranging from rich fruit-filled pounds to a sinful brownie nut cake.
 Easy to make; a great first cake for a novice baker.
 I love blueberries and lemons, a winning combination in my Blueberry Lemon Cake.
 Warning this cake is for lemon lovers!

 For the cake:

 2 cups blueberries + 1 tablespoon all-purpose flour

 2 ¾ cups all-purpose flour